willemvanoort/ContainerCommander/README.md

 Next we will load the needed front end dependancies with Bower, and run our inital build script with grunt.

-> bower install && grunt build
+> npm install && bower install && grunt build

 (If running as root do)

-> bower install --allow-root && grunt build
+> npm install && bower install --allow-root && grunt build

 Lets start Container Commander.